php-fig/fig-standards/proposed/http-message.md

      * You can opt-in to preserving the original state of the Host header by
      * setting `$preserveHost` to `true`.
 When `$preserveHost` is set to
      * `true`, the returned request MUST NOT update the Host header of the
-     * returned message -- even if the message contains no Host header.
+     * returned message -- unless the original messages contains no Host header.
+     * This means that a call to `getHeader('Host')` on the original request
+     * MUST equal the return value of a call to `getHeader('Host')` on the
+     * returned request.
      *
      * This method MUST be implemented in such a way as to retain the
      * immutability of the message, and MUST return an instance that has the